angular/angular/modules/angular2/docs/core/10_view.md

 ## Component Views

 A View can also contain Components.
 Components contain Shadow DOM for encapsulating their internal rendering state.
-Unlike ViewPorts which can contain zero or more Views, the Component always contain exactly one Shadow View.
+Unlike ViewPorts which can contain zero or more Views, the Component always contains exactly one Shadow View.

 ```